loafey/master-thesis/Thesis/5.0. Usage/main.typ

 #import "../Prelude.typ": *

 = Usage
-As of this report #ln is in it's infancy and it is very limited, but #ln has been used to write some smaller programs!
+As of this report #ln is in it's infancy, and no major programs have been writen in it.
+But to demonstrate some levels of usablity we have implemented the following:

 == Fibonacci
 Fibonacci is not the most the most interesting program,